 Over the past decade, AbilityNet has undertaken a number of innovative projects enabling thousands more disabled people – from pre-schoolers to senior citizens – to benefit from the power of technology.
 Working alone or in dynamic partnerships or consortia, at home and abroad, at grassroots level and in online communities, AbilityNet is always interested in promoting digital inclusion for those whose impairment makes computer and internet access difficult.

-Better data for better understanding of Parkinson's
+Sense-Park: Better data for better understanding of Parkinson's

 AbilityNet’s European-funded Sense-Park project will provide a revolutionary new assessment tool designed specifically for people with Parkinson’s – a disease, which affects sufferers in diverse and wide ranging ways.

 By continuously capturing personal data, Sense-Park will not only improve the individual’s understanding of their own condition, it will enable clinicians to development far more precisely tailored and closely managed treatment plans for their patients by supplying in-depth and up-to-date information to their clinicians.

 ATIS4ALL: Assistive technologies and inclusive solutions for everyone

 ATIS4ALL is a three year research project funded by the ‘Competitiveness and Innovation Framework Programme’ (CIP) of the European Commission.
 Alongside other ATIS4ALL consortium members led by Spanish-based, Technosite, AbilityNet is working to establish an open, collaborative portal offering reliable information on ICT-based assistive technologies, inclusive solutions and R&D initiatives.

 With the objective of facilitating the more active participation of disabled and elderly people in society across all European Union member states, ATIS4ALL aims to nurture online discussion, knowledge exchange and expertise among their different portal user members.

 APSIS4all: New generation accessibility in ticket and cash vending machines